 1. Manpower.
 Whether the personnel's technical proficiency and experience are up to standard?
 Does the staff have quality consciousness, sense of responsibility, and discipline?

 2. Machinery.
 Check the facilities' stability, functionality, such as the GPS device's precision and the cooling and lubrication state of equipment.
 If the machinery is rusting or eroding, the production efficiency may decrease.
 Find out solutions to regularly maintain and repair equipment.

 3. Materials.
 Think about the materials' components, physical and chemical properties.
 Examine whether different parts match well.
 Are our material suppliers stable or not?

 4. Method.
 To be more specific, the methodology, methods, or techniques will affect the action's result.
 Other factors concerned are workflow, choice of technical parameters, technical guidance, and the preciseness and execution of a workflow.

 5. Mother-nature.
 In plain English, the environment in the production field, including temperature, humidity, noise disturbance, vibrancy, lightening, and indoor pollution will all influence the products or services.

 6. Measurement.
 When it comes to measurement, the following factors need to be considered for correct results: measurement gauge, measurement method, calibration, measurer's fatigue, and readability of the results.

 6M Method in Cause and Effect Analysis

-Here is an Ishikawa diagram about the causes of lab result delay.
+Here is a cause and effect diagram (also known as Ishikawa diagram or fishbone diagram) about the causes of lab result delay.
 The reasons are categorized in the 6M method.
 You can download and use it directly.